 Please be kind to our shared environment.
 Check with your local government authority for details regarding where to recycle old batteries or how to dispose of them properly.
+If you cannot find the information you need elsewhere, call Toshiba at: (800) 457-7777.

 In addition, Toshiba's recycling initiatives include recycling programs, events and consumer promotions.
-For details, please visit us.toshiba.com/green.
+For details, please visit www.laptops.toshiba.com/green.